section-engineering-education/engineering-education/content/articles/model-interpretation-using-lime/index.md

 This shows setosa with a higher probability of 0.88 this makes it the right prediction result.

-The middle of the image provide the rules that must be achieved so that the prediction is `setosa`.
+The middle of the image provides the rules that must be achieved so that the prediction is setosa.
 The rules are as follows:
 - petal_length >= 1.50
 - sepal_width > 3.30
 - sepal_length <= 5.10